-This Victorian home in the heart of historic Savannah, Georgia was built for a gentleman named John Puder
+This Victorian style Bed & Breakfast in the heart of historic Savannah, Georgia was built for a gentleman named John Puder

 and his family in 1888.
-A lovely example of Queen Anne architecture, the home became a bed and breakfast
+A lovely example of Queen Anne architecture, the home became a Bed & Breakfast

 located in Savannah's Victorian District, boasts intricate scroll brackets under the eaves, a side porch